 If you've got water leaking in your home, you need answers quickly!
 Turn off your water supply as soon as you notice a leak to avoid major damage, no matter how minor.
 Stopping the water from the right source depends on the location of the leak.

 If the leak is coming from a specific plumbing fixture or appliance and shutting off water to that fixture will stop the leak, that should suffice.
+It's a good idea to check the catch pan around your A/C unit, especially one located upstairs.
+We often see clogged condensation lines on interior A/C units causing a leak.
 But if leaking is significant or you're unable to identify the source, you should shut the main water valve for the entire house.
 Grab your phone and a flashlight and let's cover the possibilities.

 Shutoff valves for sinks, toilets, and appliances